CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 {{< img src = "/images/cumulus-linux/acl-update-operation-nonatomic.png" >}}

-Instead of reserving 50% of your TCAM space for atomic updates, incremental update uses the available free space to write the new TCAM rules and swap over to the new rules after this is complete.
-Cumulus Linux then deletes the old rules and frees up the original TCAM space.
-If there is insufficient free space to complete this task, the original nonatomic update runs, which interrupts traffic.
+Instead of reserving 50% of your TCAM space for atomic updates, nonatomic mode runs incremental updates that use available free space to write the new TCAM rules, then swap over to the new rules.
+Cumulus Linux deletes the old rules and frees up the original TCAM space.
+If there is insufficient free space to complete this task, the regular nonatomic (non-incremental) update runs, which interrupts traffic.

 {{< img src = "/images/cumulus-linux/acl-update-del.png" >}}

 {{< img src = "/images/cumulus-linux/acl-update-add.png" >}}

-You can enable nonatomic updates for `switchd`, which offer better scaling because all TCAM resources actively impact traffic.
+Nonatomic updates offer better scaling because all TCAM resources actively impact traffic.
 With atomic updates, half of the hardware resources are on standby and do not actively impact traffic.

 *Incremental nonatomic updates* are table based, so they do not interrupt network traffic when you install new rules.
 The rules map to the following tables and update in this order: